 The DataRobot enterprise AI platform democratizes Data Science and automates the end-to-end process of building, deploying and maintaining AI.
 Founded in 2012, its core focus is predictive models and is powered by open-source algorithms and available in the cloud, on-premise, or as a fully-managed AI service.

 AutoML is the Google package star, and the tool works much the same way as CreateML – just on the cloud.
 The model package currently includes Sight (Vision and Video Intelligence, the latter in beta) and Language (NLP & Translation) as well as structured data (Tables) functions.
 AutoML overall manages to cover a lot of ground already in no-code – but once again, if you’re not a developer it’s hard to operationalize.

-Nanonets falls in the Computer Vision domain - they have ready to use solutions for most common document types, but offer a set up for custom models as well.
+Nanonets fall into the Computer Vision domain - they have ready-to-use solutions for most common document types but offer a setup for custom models as well.
 One of their cooler solutions offers to build an ID card verification model for any country, format, or language – including perspective transformation, meaning models that can work with tilted or angled images.

 Obviously AI, founded in 2019 uses NLP processing to perform tasks on user-specific text data.
 Drag and drop your data as CSV or integrate with HubSpot, Salesforce, or MySQL (among others), pick your prediction column, and it'll auto-build a custom ML algorithm and you’ll end up with a prediction report.
 The platform is especially useful for SMEs, who are looking for a tool that chooses the right algorithm for their needs.

 Pecan AI is another predictive analytics tool that allows you to gain foresight and turn them into important metrics.
 Used by many data scientists, you can get actionable predictions in 14 days.